techone --guide=crm

 TL;DR

-Pipeline (what is in play), activities (who is doing what), reporting (how you are doing).
-Most companies are missing the second and third.
+- Pipeline (what is in play), activities (who is doing what), reporting (how you are doing), data (what it stands on).
+Most companies are missing the last three.

-We set up pipeline, follow-ups and reporting in Pipedrive or Dynamics 365 Sales.
-We connect Power BI for dashboards.
+- We set up pipeline, follow-ups and reporting in Pipedrive or Dynamics 365 Sales.
+We connect Power BI for dashboards and Sales2Up as a data layer for current company information.

 What you should see when you open your CRM